isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 ```
 echo "import ray; ray.init(); import time; print('Ray is running...'); [time.sleep(10) for _ in iter(int, 1)]" | ./isaaclab.sh -p
 ```

+Alternatively, if you have more than one machine,

 On the head machine, run ``ray start --head --port 6379``.
 On any worker machines, make sure you can connect to the head machine, and then run